theotherp/nzbhydra2/readme.md

 * Downloader scripts to inform Hydra about the actual download result of an NZB
 * Extended configurability of categories and improved mapping of categories between Hydra and indexers
 * Improved config validation
-* Save torrents in a black hole folder; tornab API endpoint
+* Save torrents in a black hole folder; torznab API endpoint
 * Many more QoL improvements, background checks, log outputs, etc.